 5. Pay bills ahead of time

 Along the same lines, you know you’ll have a cable bill due every month so why not prepay it now when you’re looking for things to charge?
-Your future self will actually thank you when you get to enjoy several bill-free months.
+Your future self will thank you when you get to enjoy several bill-free months.
 Again, you aren’t saving any money, but rather paying ahead of time to serve a purpose.

 6. Fund a bank account with a credit card

 I love bank account bonuses.
 I love them even more when you can fund the bank account with a credit card!
-You’re really killing two birds with one stone here since you’ll get a bonus from the bank account AND from the credit card.
+You’re really killing two birds with one stone since you’ll get a bonus from the bank account AND from the credit card.
 Just make sure to set your cash advance limit to as low as possible so the charge will be rejected should it code as a cash advance.

 7. Pay your rent and other bills with Plastiq

-Plastiq allows you to pay all sorts of bills with a credit card for a 2.5% fee.
+Plastiq allows you to pay all sorts of bills with a credit card for a 2.85% fee.
 If your rent is high, you can knock out a spending requirement in one fell swoop.
-Sometimes it’s easier to pay the fee to prevent yourself from buying things just to hit the spending requirement.
+Sometimes it’s easier to pay the fee to prevent yourself from buying things just to hit the minimum spending requirement.

 You can get pretty creative when trying to hit the minimum spending requirement for a credit card sign-up bonus.
 These are the main methods I use when hitting spending requirements.
 Manufactured spending and reselling can get complicated to track so I prefer to buy stuff for my parents and have them pay me back.